TheDaChicken/YoutubeLiveChannelRecorder/README.md

   gevent: Web Server.
   win10toast: Windows Toast Notifications [ONLY NEEDED IF ON WINDOWS]
   tzlocal: Used to get TimeZone.
 [OPTIONAL, ONLY NEEDED IF USING {TIMEZONE} IN DATA.YML FOR UPLOAD SETTINGS]
   pytz: Used to get pacific time for YouTube Upload Queue.
 Allows the program to wait until midnight when YouTube API Quota resets in  YouTube API Quota timezone (Pacific time).
 [OPTIONAL, ONLY NEEDED IF USING YOUTUBE UPLOAD QUEUE AND NOT IN PACIFIC TIMEZONE]
+  websocket-client: TO CONNECT TO TWITCH'S WEBSOCKET.
   ```

   Download Youtube Live Chanenl Recorder [[MASTER]](https://github.com/TheDaChicken/YoutubeLiveChannelRecorder/archive/master.zip)